- April 17, 2019

 Some parents favor letting children learn the value of their work by earning the money to buy their own cars, but the cars teens can buy aren’t equipped with the latest safety features.
 For maximum safety, though, parents can consider opting to help their teens get something newer.
 In the unfortunate event of an accident, consulting with an insurance claim lawyer can be a valuable step to understand potential claims.

 4. Help them Get Enough Sleep

 Teens need more sleep than the rest of us for optimal performance, and most of the time they get less of it.
-Drowsiness and falling asleep at the wheel have become much more common causes of teenage accidents in recent years.
+Drowsy driving accidents have become much more common causes of teenage accidents in recent years.
 Help your teen by ensuring that he or she gets the proper amount of sleep.

 5. Make Sure Teens Know the Dangers of Drunk Driving

-The Mann Law Firm represents injured Georgia residents in car accident cases.
+The Mann Law Firm represents injured Georgia residents in matters requiring the expertise of a car accident lawyer.
 If you or a loved one has been seriously injured in a car accident, it’s important to make sure that you understand your legal rights.
 Georgia law can be complex, and there is a deadline for filing a claim.
 The initial consultation is always free, so reach out to us today by calling us or by filling out our online contact form.